ELR Editor’s Genealogical Scripting

 Some forty-five percent of the USian population now living in Southeast Georgia apparently have Scottish ancestry.
 This is probably also true to some degree throughout the South, including Northwest Texas.
 When I was about five years old I asked my mother what we were and she said, “Oh, I don’t know, Scotch-Irish I guess.”

-For whatever it’s worth while my parents and I seriously discussed political issues at the dinner table during my high school and college years neither of my parents as I recall ever said anything about who they voted for.
+For whatever it’s worth, while my parents and I seriously discussed political issues at the dinner table during my high school and college years neither of my parents as I recall ever said anything about who they voted for.
 To my knowledge neither of them had any interest in Democratic or Republican party-line politics.

 Most likely a significant percentage of my hundreds of unknown and known relatives on the numerous branches down our family tree from today back to Virginia before the American Revolution in 1776 in the South of North America turned out to be hardcore redneck Republicans.
 I have been accused of being a redneck myself.
 My father in many ways was as fascist as you can get, telling me numerous times during my formative years, “There can only be one boss,” namely him.
 He may have been the only boss bossing his employees during work hours, but he never really bossed me.
 I did what I had to do to survive subject to his personality as a dependent child, but after age 21 I was on my own.